-According to the most recent Accenture Global Consumer Pulse Survey measuring the experience of 24,489 customers in 33 countries across 11 industries, “52% of consumers have switched service providers over the past year due to poor customer service”.
+According to a 2016 Accenture Global Consumer Pulse Survey measuring the experience of 24,489 customers in 33 countries across 11 industries, “52% of consumers have switched service providers over the past year due to poor customer service”.
 In the United States alone, Accenture claims that the estimated cost to companies for customers making this switch is $1.6 trillion in lost revenue.

 But, what do these customers mean when they cite poor customer service as the reason for leaving?
 The same survey shed light on that question with the following statistics: